akki2104/ToDoList-React/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://akkis-todolist-react.netlify.app/).
+This project was bootstrapped with [Create React App].
-The project is deployed at [Netlify](https://akkistodolist-react.netlify.app/).
+The project is deployed at [Netlify](https://akkis-todolist-react.netlify.app/).

 ## Available Scripts